Soviet–Lithuanian Peace Treaty: Positions

-The Soviets agreed to recognize the territory to Lithuania if it agreed to form a military alliance against Poland, which was engaged in the Kiev Offensive against Soviet Russia.
+The Soviets agreed to recognize the territory of Lithuania if it agreed to form a military alliance against Poland, which was engaged in the Kiev offensive against Soviet Russia.
 The Lithuanians were tempted by the opportunity to regain Vilnius but refused.
 Even though the Soviets seemed a natural ally against Poland, Lithuanians reasoned that staying on good terms with Poland and its allies, France and Britain, was a better long-term strategy.
 Lithuania informed Britain about Soviet plans on the hope that such a move would prove Lithuania's trustworthiness and would put indirect pressure on Poland to reach an agreement regarding Vilnius that was acceptable.
-Those tactics did not prove successful since Poland was invariably backed by France and indirect British pressure was not strong enough to change Poland's foreign policy.
+Those tactics did not prove successful because Poland was invariably backed by France and indirect British pressure was not strong enough to change Poland's foreign policy.

 The negotiations were long and difficult.
 While the Russians were losing ground to the Poles, who took Kiev in May 1920, the Lithuanians sought to delay the talks.
-On May 22, 1920, the Lithuanian delegation even threatened to withdraw from the peace talks.
-However, as the situation changed, and Russia successfully counterattacked, the Lithuanians were pressured into signing the treaty on July 12.
-After some debate over whether the treaty was sincere, and the Soviets had assumed any real liability, the Constituent Assembly of Lithuania ratified it on August 8, 1920.
+On 22 May 1920, the Lithuanian delegation even threatened to withdraw from the peace talks.
+However, as the situation changed, and Russia successfully counterattacked, the Lithuanians were pressured into signing the treaty on 12 July.
+After some debate over whether the treaty was sincere, and the Soviets had assumed any real liability, the Constituent Assembly of Lithuania ratified it on 8 August 1920.